MicrosoftDocs/security/compass/incident-response-playbook-app-consent.md

 ## Prerequisites

 This section contains details of items you need to perform an investigation for Application Consent Grants.
-Before starting the investigation, make sure you have read about the types of consent permissions explained in the [Consent permission types](https://dev.azure.com/ProjectRedshift/Redshift/_wiki/wikis/Redshift.wiki/19/Consent-Permission-Types) section.
+Before starting the investigation, make sure you have read about the types of consent permissions explained in [Consent permission types](https://dev.azure.com/ProjectRedshift/Redshift/_wiki/wikis/Redshift.wiki/19/Consent-Permission-Types).

 ### Customer data

 To start the investigation process, you need the following data from the customer:

-- Access to the tenant as a Global Administrator (GA) - A Cloud only account (not part of their on-premises environment)
+- Access to the tenant as a Global Admini - A Cloud only account (not part of their on-premises environment)
 - Detail of indicators of compromise (IoCs)
 - The date and time when did the customer noticed the incident
 - Date range